 USDA – High Energy Cost Grant Program

-This grant program is administered by the USDA Rural Utilities Service to aid in the improvement of renewable energy in rural areas.
+The USDA Rural Utilities Service administers this grant program to help improve renewable energy in rural areas.

 Only communities that have energy costs 275% above the national home average are eligible for the grant.
-Retail power suppliers that serve nonprofits, commercial businesses, and state, local, and tribal governments in rural areas are eligible.
+Retail power suppliers that serve (a) nonprofits, (b) commercial businesses and (c) state, local and tribal governments in rural areas are eligible.

-Grants between $50,000 and $3 million are available for solar PV energy projects, including:
+Grants between $50,000 and $3 million are available for solar PV energy projects, including the following: